armory/documentation/_spinnaker_install_admin_guides/prometheus-monitoring.md

 title: Monitoring Spinnaker with Prometheus
 order: 920
 ---
-This article describes how to monitor Spinnaker using Prometheus.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

+## Overview

-Using a monitoring solution to confirm the health of Spinnaker is a best practice that Armory recommends for every production instance.
-This document describes how to setup a basic Prometheus and Grafana stack along with enabling monitoring sidecars for the Spinnaker microservices.
-These sidecar pods provide a metrics endpoint that can be read by
+Armory recommends using a monitoring solution to confirm the health of Spinnaker for every production instance.
+This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack along with enabling monitoring sidecars for the Spinnaker microservices.
+These sidecar pods provide a metrics endpoint that Prometheus reads and Grafana graphs.
+Additional Prometheus and Grafana configuration is necessary to make them production-grade, and this configuration is not a part of this document.

+## Prerequisites

-Prometheus and graphed using Grafana.
+* You are familiar with Prometheus and Grafana

-This document assumes that you have Spinnaker deployed in the spinnaker-system namespace, and that Prometheus and Grafana are deployed in the monitoring namespace.
-It also assumes that you have some familiarity with both Prometheus and Grafana.
-This document is a starting point for enabling metric collection.
-Additional Prometheus and Grafana configuration will be necessary to make them production-grade, and this configuration is not a part of this document.
+* Spinnaker is deployed in the spinnaker-system namespace
+* Prometheus and Grafana are deployed in the monitoring namespace

-## Use kube-prometheus to Create a Monitoring Stack
+## Use `kube-prometheus` to create a monitoring stack

-If you already have a monitoring stack, you can skip this section.
+You can skip this section if you already have a monitoring stack.

-A quick and easy way to standup a cluster monitoring solution is to use kube-prometheus.
+A quick and easy way to configure a cluster monitoring solution is to use `kube-prometheus`.
 This project creates a monitoring stack that includes cluster monitoring with Prometheus and dashboards with Grafana.

-To create the stack, follow the quick start instructions beginning with the Compatibility Matrix from the [kube-prometheus](https://github.com/coreos/kube-prometheus#kubernetes-compatibility-matrix) project.
+To create the stack, follow the [kube-prometheus quick start](https://github.com/coreos/kube-prometheus#kubernetes-compatibility-matrix) instructions beginning with the _Compatibility Matrix_ section.

-When you have completed the instructions, you will have pods running in the `monitoring` namespace.
+After you complete the instructions, you have pods running in the `monitoring` namespace.

 ```bash
 % kubectl get pods --namespace monitoring